Do Go On - 360 - Alan Turing & The Enigma

 But they do now.

-So that mistake won't happen again.
+a state won't happen again.

-Hey, I'd like to thank now from Columbia in a state that I will not recognize
+Hey, I'd like to thank now from Columbia in a state that I will not recognize until I'm dead

-until I'm dead in the cold, cold ground, Missouri.
+in the cold cold ground, Missouri.

 It is Andrew Hutchinson.

-The Hutchinson test.
+The Hutchinson Test.

-What's a Hutchinson test, Bob?
+What's a Hutchinson Test book?

-You can use it on carpets, rugs, bedding, whatever,
+You can use it on like carpets, rugs, bedding, or whatever, and it will tell you whether

-and it will tell you whether or not someone is pissed on you.
+or not someone is pissed on this.

 I reckon, you know, as we're sitting in an Airbnb,